madprops/airc/README.md

 `autorespond_words`: The max amount of words autorespond should aim for.

+If set to `0` it won't use a limit.

 ---

 `command_char`: The character used to run commands like `!`.